Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Transverse XY model with alternating field and anti-symmetric interaction

-with periodic boundary condition, i.e $\hat{\sigma}_{N+1} = \hat{\sigma}_1$.
-Here, $\hat{\sigma}^\alpha , \alpha = x, y, z$ are the Pauli matrices, $J$ and $D$ represent the strengths of nearest-neighbor exchange interaction and the DM interaction respectively, $\gamma$ $(\neq 0)$ is the anisotropy parameter in the $x-y$ direction, $h_1$ and $h_2$ are the uniform and alternating transverse magnetic fields respectively, and $N$ denotes the total number of lattice-sites.
-We refer to this model as the DATXY model.
-The above Hamiltonian can be mapped to a spinless 1D Fermi system with two sublattices (for even and odd sites) via the Jordan-Wigner transformation \cite{amader_dm, atxy_pra}.
+with periodic boundary condition, i.e., $\hat{\sigma}_{N+1} = \hat{\sigma}_1$.
+Here, $\hat{\sigma}^\alpha , \alpha = x, y, z$ are the Pauli matrices, $J$ and $D$ represent the strengths of nearest-neighbor exchange interaction and the DM interaction respectively, $\gamma$ $(\neq 0)$ is the anisotropy parameter for the $xx$ and $yy$ interactions, $h_1$ and $h_2$ are the uniform and alternating transverse magnetic fields respectively, and $N$ denotes the total number of lattice sites.
+The Hamiltonian, referred to as the DATXY model, can be mapped to a spinless 1D Fermi system with two sublattices (for even and odd sites) via the Jordan-Wigner transformation \cite{amadr_dm, atxy_pra}.
 Further, performing Fourier transformation, the Hamiltonian can be block-diagonalized in the momentum space, as $\hat{H} = \sum_{p=1}^{N/4}\hat{H}_p$, with

-where $\lambda_i= h_i/J$ with $i=1,2$ and $d = D/J$ are the dimensionless system parameters, $\phi_p = 2 \pi p /N$, and $\hat{a}_p$ ($\hat{b}_p$) correspond to the fermionic operators for odd (even) sublattices.
-Therefore, diagonalization of $\hat{H}$, required to study its characteristics, reduces in diagonalizing $\hat{H}_p$ for different momentum sectors, which can be done by proper choice of the basis \cite{amader_dm, atxy_pra}.
+where $\lambda_i= h_i/J$ with $i=1,2$ and $d = D/J$ are the dimensionless system parameters, $\phi_p = 2 \pi p /N$, and $\hat{a}_p$ ($\hat{b}_p$) corresponds to the fermionic operators for odd (even) sublattices.
+Therefore, diagonalization of $\hat{H}$, required to study its characteristics, reduces in diagonalizing $\hat{H}_p$ for different momentum sectors, which can be done by proper choice of the basis \cite{amadr_dm, atxy_pra}.
+In equilibrium, this model can exhibit two paramagnetic phases (PM-I and PM-II), an antiferromagnetic phase (AFM) and a \emph{gapless} chiral (CH) phase (see \cite{amadr_dm}).

 It is noteworthy to mention that several well-known quantum spin models in different parameter regimes can be obtained from the DATXY model, such as \begin{enumerate} \item transverse field Ising (TFI) model for $\gamma=1$, $\lambda_2 = d = 0$, \item quantum XY model with uniform magnetic field (UXY) for $\lambda_2 = d = 0$, \item quantum XY model with uniform and alternating magnetic fields (ATXY) \cite{qptbook3, atxy_1, atxy_2, atxy_3, atxy_pra} for $d = 0$, and \item quantum XY model with uniform magnetic field in presence of DM interaction (DUXY) for $\lambda_2 = 0$. \end{enumerate}